Choosing and using the right convertible car seat can be a matter of life and death. Literally.

 The seat has a crash protection rate of “very good” (it’s not listed with the other convertible seats, for some reason), but it doesn’t have an easy, no-fail installation system – or a seatbelt lock-off.

 Also, it might be hard to properly install this car seat in a rear-facing position, and rear-facing installation requires the use of a separate platform (which is included when you buy the seat).
 However, the Radian R100 does work very well as a booster seat.
+A similar car seat which we also like is the RXT.

 One of the cool things about this seat is that it has a “backpack” option.
 Though the seat is on the heavier side, you can fold it up and strap it onto your back.
 Think: Walking through airports, trips abroad when you want to ensure your child is strapped safely into a taxi, and so on.
 Note, though, that the backpack straps are sold separately.